Colours, Myths, and Mystique: The Spellbinding World of Theyyam in Kerala (2024)

 Consisting of thousand year old traditions that have been passed on through generations, Theyyam is a spiritual experience you need to have when you are in Kerala.
 And the dancers perform with beautiful costumes and folk music.

-I have been blessed to have witnessed this amazing dance ritual twice, one as a performance part of Pre-Mart tour 2022, in collaboration with Kerala Travel Mart and Kerala Tourism, and two as a family customs in the midst of a forest.
-Not just witnessing this performance, I have had an opportunity to get blessing from Theyyam.
+I have been blessed to have witnessed this amazing dance ritual twice, once as a performance part of the Pre-Mart tour 2022, in collaboration with Kerala Travel Mart and Kerala Tourism, and two as part of a family custom in the midst of a forest.
+Not just witnessing this performance, I have had an opportunity to get a blessing from Theyyam.

 PIN for later reference